 If your child was Timmy, what would your child do?
-Something similar has happened in our family, and the first response from our child would be….RUN.
+Something similar has happened in our family, and the first response from our child would be…RUN.
 But, what if it was someone your child ‘knew”?
 Perhaps it was someone who they were familiar with, had seen often, and might possibly be a person whom you asked to help out.
 What would their response be?
-If you hadn’t ever thought about it before, this is a good time to.
+If you hadn’t ever thought about it before, this is a good time too.

 Create a Family Password

-A Family Password (Code word) is a great security measure you can take to protect both you and your children.
+A Family Password (Codeword) is a great security measure you can take to protect both you and your children.
 It’s a word no one but you know, and anyone whom you share it with that you trust.
-In cases like the one above, if the familiar face knew the password, the child could feel safe in going with them, because it’s a word that has been shared only with the most trusted of people.
+In cases like the one above, if the familiar face knew the password, the child could feel safe going with them, because it’s a word that has been shared only with the most trusted of people.

 - It is a word to be used when someone is returning home, without their keys, and needs to be let in, and we need to know that they are okay.

-- It is the word you use to alert your family that there is an emergency close by that they need to pay attention to (perhaps you’ve had a break in and you want your children to understand to stay absolutely quiet).
+- It is the word you use to alert your family that there is an emergency close by that they need to pay attention to (perhaps you’ve had a break-in and you want your children to understand to stay absolutely quiet).

-- It is an all clear sign to let your kids know it’s okay to open the door or that all is safe.
+- It is an all-clear sign to let your kids know it’s okay to open the door or that all is safe.

 We have a friend who is in the kind of business where they have to have a password set up for everyday use.
 When any family member walks in the door, they say the password.
 If ever a time came when one of them did NOT say the password as they were coming in, they can expect to be met by any number of firearms pointing in their direction in case they have been compromised in some fashion.
 Is that extreme?
 For our family, yes, but for their family, absolutely not.